The Puppet Masters (film): Plot

-Back at base, the team learns that the child suffered from encephalitis in the past, and that apparently was the reason a slug couldn't possess him.The team tests the theory by infecting an alien with the encephalitis virus, which causes the alien to explode and die.
+Back at base, the team learns that the child once suffered from encephalitis, which was apparently the reason a slug couldn't possess him.
+The team tests the theory by infecting an alien with the encephalitis virus, which causes the alien to explode and die.
 Biological warfare is adopted and seemingly all parasites die, freeing their victims.
 During a later inspection of a hive, debris falls on Andrew, which allows a previously undiscovered last alien to infect him.
-Sam realizes that his father was infected when Andrew was able to walk normally when he had previously needed to use a cane due to a significant leg injury.
-Sam pursues his infected father, who had now commandeered a helicopter.
-After a brutal fight on a helicopter, Sam shoots his father, causing the alien to leave the now useless Andrew.
-The alien then attempts to leave the helicopter however it gets chopped up in the helicopter's tail rotor, thus getting killed.
+Sam realizes that his father was infected upon seeing Andrew walk normally when he had previously needed to use a cane due to a leg injury.
+Sam pursues his infected father, who has now commandeered a helicopter.
+After a brutal fight on the helicopter, Sam shoots his father, causing the alien to leave the now-useless Andrew.
+The alien attempts to leave the helicopter, but is killed by the helicopter's tail rotor.
 Now back on the ground, Andrew confirms that that was the last alien and that he is aware of how much Sam loves him and how Sam and Mary feel about each other.
-As Andrew is being treated for his injuries, Sam remarks to Mary that now she knows everything about him but he now has to learn about her.
+While Andrew is treated for his injuries, Sam remarks to Mary that now she knows everything about him but he has to learn about her.
 Mary tells him that he has a lifetime to get to know her.